Contents

 The Java code quality tools we choose

 Static code analysis tools such as SonarQube or PMD can help you improve your code quality by scanning your work and pointing out various problems and issues.
-SonarQube is our tool of choice because we found default SonarQube rules more relevant to our projects.
+SonarQube (which offers the benefits of SAST) is our tool of choice because we found default SonarQube rules more relevant to our projects.
 It allows you to scan not only the entire project but also changes made since the last review (PMD is also fine, but a bit more limited).

 You can use a SonarLint plugin directly in your IDE and make it scan the code you write.
 It can make the code review process considerably less time-consuming for you and your team as you fix the issues before anyone sees and discusses your code.